-Operating income for Regional Transportation was \$67.9 million for the year ended December 31, 2017, a decrease of \$13.4 million from the same period in 2016, which consisted of an \$84.1 million increase in revenue and a \$97.5 million increase in operating expenses.
-The increase in operating expense is primarily due to an increase in contractual wages and employee benefit costs, higher fuel costs, and an increase in purchased transportation expense.
+Operating income for Regional Transportation was \$67.9 million for the year ended December 31, 2017, a decrease of \$13.4 million from the same period in 2016.
+Operating expenses increased \$97.5 million primarily due to an increase in contractual wages and employee benefit costs, higher fuel costs, and an increase in purchased transportation expense.